St. Barthélemy Restaurants

 Most restaurants offer a chalkboard full of daily specials that are usually a good bet.
 But even the pickiest eaters will find something on every menu.
 Some level of compliance can be paid to dietary restrictions within reason, and especially if explained in French; just be aware that French people generally let the chef work his or her magic.
 Expect your meal to be costly; however, you can dine superbly and somewhat economically if you limit pricey cocktails, watch wine selections, share appetizers or desserts, and pick up snacks and picnic meals from one of the well-stocked markets.
 Or you could follow the locals to small crêperies, cafés, sandwich shops, and pizzerias in the main shopping areas.
 Lunch is usually less costly than dinner.
 Ti Creux means "snack" or "small bite."

 Check restaurant bills carefully.
 A service compris (service charge) is always added by law, but you should leave the server 5% to 10% extra in cash.
-You'll usually come out ahead if you charge restaurant meals on a credit card in euros instead of paying with American currency, as your credit card might offer a better exchange rate than the restaurant (though since most credit cards nowadays have conversion surcharges of 3% or more, the benefit of using plastic is rapidly disappearing).
+You'll usually come out ahead if you charge restaurant meals on a credit card in euros instead of paying with American currency, as your credit card might offer a better exchange rate than the restaurant (though since some credit cards nowadays have conversion surcharges around 3%, the benefit of using plastic is rapidly disappearing).
 Many restaurants serve locally caught langouste (lobster); priced by weight, it's usually the most expensive item on a menu and, depending on its size and the restaurant, will range in price from $40 to $60.

 What to Wear: A bathing suit and gauzy top or shift is acceptable at beachside lunch spots, but not really in Gustavia.
 Jackets are never required and are rarely worn by men, but most people do dress fashionably for dinner.
 Casual chic is the idea; women wear whatever is hip, current, and sexy.
 You can't go wrong in a tank dress or anything clingy and ruffly with white jeans and high sandals.
 The sky is the limit for high fashion at nightclubs and lounges in high season, when you might (correctly) think everyone in sight is a model.
+Leave some space in your suitcase; you can buy the perfect outfit here on the island.
 Nice shorts (not beachy ones) at the dinner table may label a man américain, but many locals have adopted the habit, and nobody cares much.
 Wear them with a pastel shirt to really fit in (never tucked in).
 Pack a light sweater or shawl for the occasional breezy night.